Top 8 Tips on Building an Omnichannel Retail Strategy

 Online stores should strive to make the customer experience as personalised as the in-store experience.
 A good way to achieve this, is by integrating interactive live chat platforms that allow customers to connect with product experts or sales executives directly from the website or app.
 Incorporating such interaction platforms is great way to understand customer behaviour, address customer pain points and drive sales.

-In a recent example, the popular toy store , Toys “R” Us integrated an online chat platform into their online store so as to allow online customers to connect with the brand’s local store in order to provide a more personalized experience.
+In a recent example, the popular toy store , Toys “R” Us integrated an online chat software into their online store so as to allow online customers to connect with the brand’s local store in order to provide a more personalized experience.
 Such solutions also allow retailers to leverage the in-store associates’ strength of service and sales skills across all channels.

 The omnichannel retail revolution is just getting started and retailers are realizing that they can no longer function in silos, and the convergence of digital and physical commerce will soon become a retail norm.
 In order to stay ahead of the curve, retailers will have to leverage new technologies and realign processes in order to create impactful and valuable retail experiences.